webstudio-is/webstudio/packages/prisma-client/migrations-cli/TROUBLESHOOTING.md

 1. Open a new PR where you'll do the fix
 1. Go to https://vercel.com/webstudio-is/webstudio-designer/settings/environment-variables
-1. Set APPLY_MIGRATIONS to "true" for you PR's branch
+1. Set APPLY_MIGRATIONS to "true" for your PR's branch
 1. Fix the failed migration code
 1. Fix the database mannually if the migration have been applied half-way
 1. Temporarily change `ci:migrate` script to run `resolve` before applying migrations: `"ci:migrate": "migrations resolve rolled-back <name> --force && migrations migrate --force"`.
 Use `applied` instead of `rolled-back` if you manually applied the migration at previous step.